The Yorkshire Terrier Snuggles & Kisses There's a Time for Play and a Time for Love

 Merle Yorkie:the merle gene creates mottled patches of color in a solid or piebald coat, blue or odd-colored eyes, and can affect skin pigment as well.
 Health issues are more typical and more severe when two merles are bred together. *We do not breed Merles or Blue eyed Yorkies*

-There are other color variations of the Yorkshire Terrier, the Parti: Biewer-Blue parti, BIRO-Chocolate parti, Golddust-Blonde parti and Ocean Pearl-sable color that are discussed with-in this page.
+There are other color variations of the Yorkshire Terrier, the Biewer - Blue or Black parti, BIRO - Chocolate parti, Golddust - Blonde parti and the Ocean Pearl - sable color or parti that are discussed below.

-These examples of different Yorkies are not our dogs.
+These examples of the following different Yorkies are not our dogs.

 Blue Yorkie (Grey puppy) amongst black and tan puppies.

-The Black Yorkie-- there is not a picture to show because if you see one they are a cross-bred dog.
+The Merle Yorkie-- if you see one they are a cross-bred dog.
+SMM does not breed Merles or blue eyed Yorkies.

 Below is a list of health disorders more commonly associated with this breed: